ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

   If ``'integral'``, the result is the value of the probability `density` function at the bin, normalized such that the integral over the range is 1.
-  If ``'sum'``, the result is the value of the probability `mass` function at the bin, normalized such that the sum over the range is 1.
+  If ``'sum'``, the result is the value of the probability `mass` function at the bin, normalized such that the sum over the whole range is 1.
   Normalization will be applied across `coords`, not the entire cube.

 Example: